Under the hood, Flynet Viewer is technically amazing. It splits into four main units and we keep the best to last.

 The Flynet Viewer Server is the major runtime component of Flynet Viewer.
 This is a high performance Service that runs on the Microsoft Windows Server platform.

-It can maintain hundreds of simultaneous telnet connections through to any combination of 3270, 5250 and VT hosts.
+It can maintain thousands of simultaneous telnet connections through to any combination of 3270, 5250 and VT hosts.
 This purpose built engine written in C is incredibly efficient and designed to work well in modern disconnected (web) environments.

 Flynet Viewer Application Program Interface (API)